drozzy/artifacts-wandb-example/README.md

     jupyter notebook

-and replace the "drozzy" with your username.
+and open the `create_artifact_example.ipynb` notebook.
+Replace "drozzy" in `entity='drozzy'` with your wandb username.